 Key Takeaways

-- Strong investor demand — UT Knoxville, Oak Ridge, and Smoky Mountain tourism create consistent buyer interest
+- Steady investor activity: UT Knoxville, Oak Ridge, and Smoky Mountain tourism help support consistent buyer interest

-- No state income tax — Tennessee's tax advantage means investors can afford to pay more
+- No state income tax: Tennessee's tax structure can make Knoxville attractive to out-of-state cash buyers

 Knoxville's real estate market is cooling after years of rapid growth.
 Homes are sitting longer, price cuts are common, and traditional sales have become less predictable.
 For sellers who need certainty and speed, cash offers provide a reliable alternative.